mjyc/mjyc.github.io/_posts/2023-04-21-observability.md

 When I started using log management tools from the distributed systems community, I was pleasantly surprised by their amazing developer experience (DX).
 Three aspects in particular stood out to me:

-1. _Structured logs_ made logs machine-parsable and version controllable, eliminating the need for regex gymnastics.
+- _Structured logs_ made logs machine-parsable and version controllable, eliminating the need for regex gymnastics.
    This greatly facilitated the development of user-facing tools like interactive data visualizers.
-2. _Centralized logs_ helped bring together all relevant information for users.
+- _Centralized logs_ helped bring together all relevant information for users.
-3. _Log visualization tools_ allowed users to effortlessly navigate and process large amounts of log data.
+- _Log visualization tools_ allowed users to effortlessly navigate and process large amounts of log data.

 During the adoption of these aspects, I observed the following challenges faced by organizations:

-1. _Large and complex codebases_ made it difficult and laborious to structure logs consistently across diverse subsystems.
+- _Large and complex codebases_ made it difficult and laborious to structure logs consistently across diverse subsystems.
-2. _Large data volumes_ posed challenges in centralizing data.
+- _Large data volumes_ posed challenges in centralizing data.
    Even in robotics companies that deal with non-autonomous vehicles, data generation reaches petabyte scales, making it incredibly challenging to work with.
-3. _Non-textual logs_ made the utilization of existing log management and visualization tools more difficult.
+- _Non-textual logs_ made the utilization of existing log management and visualization tools more difficult.

 Here are my suggestions:
-1. Start structuring logs by adding metadata such as robot ID and customer ID (i.e., robot and customer information) to the logs of multiple teams.
+- **Start structuring logs by adding metadata**  such as robot ID and customer ID (i.e., robot and customer information) to the logs of multiple teams.
    Doing so should spark discussions about standardizing the data structure and tooling for logs.
    Nudge stakeholders to think in terms of logs generated from fleets instead of individual robots, and manage the lifecycle of logs independently, for example, from the software that generated them.
-2. While aiming to standardize the metadata structure and tooling to simplify the consumption process, log data types and data channels carrying logs should be treated differently and separately to optimize performance in terms of transportation, visualization, and so on.
+- While aiming to standardize the metadata structure and tooling to simplify the consumption process, **log data types and data channels** carrying logs **should be treated differently and separately to optimize performance** in terms of transportation, visualization, and so on.
-3. Invest in adopting or even building data visualization tools.
+- **Invest in** adopting or even building **data visualization tools**.
    "A picture is worth a thousand words."
    Non-textual data is essential when it comes to debugging, and each organization may have bespoke needs.